Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Wildlife – Mammals

-The Zanzibar red colobus monkey is endemic to the island and one of 54 terrestrial mammals occurring here.
+The Zanzibar red colobus monkey is endemic to the island and one of 54 terrestrial mammal species found there.

-Other species include 23 different types of bats, small antelope like the suni antelope, and bush-tailed mongoose.
+Other species include 23 bat species, small antelopes such as the suni, and the bush-tailed mongoose.

 Birds